microsoft/MLOpsPython/docs/custom_model.md

 ## Bootstrap the project

-Bootstrapping will prepare a directory structure for your project which includes:
+Bootstrapping will prepare the directory structure to be used for your project name which includes:

 * renaming files and folders from the base project name `diabetes_regression` to your project name
 * fixing imports and absolute path based on your project name